 Overcoming these obstacles is important for research and policy.
 Because legal obstacles towards merging different confidential datasets are unlikely to be surmounted within the foreseeable future, alternative approaches towards achieving a Common Research Agenda on cross-border banking must be found.

 Senior Economist at the Center for Latin American Monetary Studies

 IT Services at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association

-Assistant Professor at VU Amsterdam & Head of Research Group in the Department of Financial Markets at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association
+Professor at Otto-von-Guericke University Magdeburg & Head of Research Group in the Department of Financial Markets at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association

 We like to thank all contributors for their useful comments and valuable suggestions regarding the development of this website.